moby/moby/docs/understanding-docker.md

     $ docker run -i -t ubuntu /bin/bash

-Let's break down this command.
-The Docker client is launched using the `docker` binary with the `run` option telling it to launch a new container.
-The bare minimum the Docker client needs to tell the Docker daemon to run the container
+The Docker Engine client is launched using the `docker` binary with the `run` option running a new container.
+The bare minimum the Docker client needs to tell the Docker daemon to run the container is:
-is:

-* What Docker image to build the container from, here `ubuntu`, a base Ubuntu image;
+* What Docker image to build the container from, for example, `ubuntu`
-* The command you want to run inside the container when it is launched, here `/bin/bash`, to start the Bash shell inside the new container.
+* The command you want to run inside the container when it is launched, for example,`/bin/bash`

 So what happens under the hood when we run this command?

-In order, Docker does the following:
+In order, Docker Engine does the following:

-- **Pulls the `ubuntu` image:** Docker checks for the presence of the `ubuntu` image and, if it doesn't exist locally on the host, then Docker downloads it from [Docker Hub](https://hub.docker.com).
-If the image already exists, then Docker uses it for the new container.
+- **Pulls the `ubuntu` image:** Docker Engine checks for the presence of the `ubuntu` image.
+If the image already exists, then Docker Engine uses it for the new container.
+If it doesn't exist locally on the host, then Docker Engine pulls it from [Docker Hub](https://hub.docker.com).
+If the image already exists, then Docker Engine uses it for the new container.
-- **Creates a new container:** Once Docker has the image, it uses it to create a container.
+- **Creates a new container:** Once Docker Engine has the image, it uses it to create a container.
 - **Allocates a filesystem and mounts a read-write _layer_:** The container is created in the file system and a read-write layer is added to the image.